cachix/stamina.hs/README.md

 ## Credits

 - Heavily inspired by [stamina for Python](https://stamina.hynek.me/en/stable/tutorial.html#retries).
-- [retry](https://github.com/Soostone/retry) as case study for what needs to be supported
+- [retry](https://github.com/Soostone/retry) as case study for what needs to be supported.